Tips For Selling Your Unused Stuff

 Do Your Research On The Pricing

-Every single time I post anything, I do just a quick search on what other people are selling the same item for.
-If you do your research on pricing, don’t just assume that you can automatically get the same price.
+Every single time I post something, I do a quick search to see what other people are selling the same item for.
+If you do your research on pricing, don’t assume that you can automatically get the same price.
 At the same time, don’t assume that you can’t get more.

-I usually do a search on Google to see how much that particular model or serial number is selling for if they were to buy it new.
-Then I’ll also do a quick search on whatever platform I’m posting it to, just to see what others are posting it for and how long their postings have been live.
+I usually do a Google search to see how much that particular model or serial number is selling for if they were to buy it new.
+Then, I’ll also do a quick search on whatever platform I’m posting it to, just to see what others are posting and how long their postings have been live.

 Remember that if you’re selling the exact same thing as five other people, you’re in competition.
-And if you can cut the price even by a couple of dollars and make sure that you have good clear pictures and a great description, then you’ve just given yourself a leg up.
+If you can cut the price even by a couple of dollars and make sure that you have clear pictures and a great description, then you’ve just given yourself a leg up.

 Determine Your App Presence